nf-core/website/src/content/events/2024/hackathon-march-2024/krakow-ardigen.md

 ### Registration

-Please use the [main registration form](https://seqera.typeform.com/mar24hackathon) to sign up and select the location you want.
+Please use the **main registration form** to sign up and select `Kraków, Poland (Ardigen)`.
+This can be found on the [main hackathon event page](https://nf-co.re/events/2024/hackathon-march-2024), or you can go to it directly [here](https://seqera.typeform.com/mar24hackathon).
 Please be aware that there is a limited number of places.
 We will therefore be able to plan everything based on the number of persons joining.

 ### Location